Genealogy resources - Maps and parish histories

 1818 – CHRIST CHURCH

-Christ Church, on Liberty and Vine Streets, was initially outside the city limits of Cincinnati, and was part of the diocese of Bardstown, Kentucky.
-Cincinnati was made a diocese on June 19, 1821.
-The congregation was under the patronage of St. Patrick.
-In 1822, this church was moved to Sycamore St. and named St. Peter in Chains Cathedral.
-In 1845, St. Peter in Chains moved to a newly built church on 8th and Plum.
-The old church on Sycamore was then called St. Francis Xavier.
+Originally situated beyond Cincinnati’s city limits at Liberty and Vine Streets, Christ Church fell under the jurisdiction of the diocese of Bardstown, Kentucky.
+Cincinnati itself was elevated to diocesan status on June 19, 1821.
+Initially dedicated to St. Patrick, the congregation later relocated to Sycamore Street in 1822, where it was renamed St. Peter in Chains Cathedral.
+Subsequently, in 1845, St. Peter in Chains Cathedral moved to a newly constructed church at 8th and Plum Streets.
+The former site on Sycamore Street was then designated as St. Francis Xavier Church.

 Cathedral Diamond Jubilee History 1920